Referred to the Reporter?

 If you choose to give your views to someone else, they could be a parent or other person who looks after you, a social worker, an advocacy worker, a lawyer, or someone else.

-More information about advocacy support is available here.
+More information about advocacy support is available on the Hearings advocacy website.

-If you need help getting a lawyer, more information is available here.
+If you need help getting a lawyer, more information is available on the Scottish Legal Aid Board website.

 What happens when the Reporter makes their decision?